 The legal framework that governs private residential lettings in England is facing imminent change.
 Assured shorthold tenancies seem (save perhaps for a few exceptions) destined to be assigned to history.
 For those who have been landlords for the last 10 years or so, they will have already seen the legalities of letting become more complicated.
 The forthcoming changes have already been the final straw for many and it is seemingly inevitable that further landlords will leave the sector.

 Let’s be honest.
 Being a landlord in the coming years will be different.
-There will be an increased focus on ensuring rental properties are in a good condition.
+There will be an increased focus on ensuring rental properties are in good condition.
 Obtaining possession if something goes wrong may well become a longer process.
-And our prediction is that disrepair claims – and counterclaims in particular (something the accelerated possession process has sheltered private landlords from) - are likely to increase.
+And we predict that disrepair claims – and counterclaims in particular (something the accelerated possession process has sheltered private landlords from) - are likely to increase.

 And now for the positives…